IHostage: Release and reception

 iHostage premiered on Netflix on April 18, 2025, quickly climbing to the No. 1 spot on the platform’s U.S. top 10 list.
 Reviews have been mixed.
 Critics on Rotten Tomatoes note strong performances but criticize the lack of emotional depth and character development, with a consensus that it’s a "watchable but unremarkable thriller.”
 The film’s depiction of the police’s unconventional ending—running down the gunman—has sparked debate, reflecting the real-life controversy in the Netherlands.

+Viewership

+According to data from Showlabs, iHostage ranked eighth on Netflix in the United States during the week of 14–20 April 2025.

 Historical context

 The film draws from the February 22, 2022, incident where 27-year-old Abdel Rahman Akkad took a 44-year-old Bulgarian man hostage, demanding €200 million in cryptocurrency.
 After firing shots and trapping others, the standoff ended when the hostage escaped, and police struck Akkad with a vehicle, leading to his death.
 The event, rare in the Netherlands, prompted public discourse on mental health and police tactics, themes Boermans hoped to explore through the film.